AdobeDocs/experience-manager-cloud-service.sv-SE/help/journey-headless/author/basics.md

 >[!NOTE]
 >
->Åtgärder som Publicera, Avpublicera, Ta bort, Flytta, Byt namn, Kopiera, utlöser ett asynkront jobb.
+>Åtgärder som Publish, Unpublish, Delete, Move, Rename, Copy, trigger an asynchronous job.
 Jobbets förlopp kan övervakas via gränssnittet AEM asynkrona jobb.

 <!--
 The **Assets** console has dedicated **Action Toolbars**, and **Quick Actions** that you can use after selecting a resource (for example, a folder or content fragment).